Adreon19/New-Portofolio/content/posts/My-Version-of-Simak-UI.md

 hero: I made my own version of Simak UI webpage
 ---

-I tried to copy and change Simak UI's webpage, this is the link to the original Simak UI: [https://simak.ui.ac.id/](https://simak.ui.ac.id/)
+I tried to copy and change Simak UI's webpage, this is the link to the original Simak UI: [simak ui](https://simak.ui.ac.id/)